Mauser Pistols in Austro-Hungarian Service

 An example of the Austro-Hungarian 'Wn17' acceptance mark on a C96 pistol is on the left.
 Note the rare 2nd Austrian acceptance mark 'Hv36' on the same pistol.

-The previously mentioned Wn17 and Hv36 marked pistol has 'Koluz 37' stamped on the grip strap.
+This Austrian marked C96 pistol has 'Koluz 37' stamped on the grip strap.
+Another pistol was reported with 'Koluz 55'.
 Please contact the author if you know the meaning of 'Koluz'

 Mauser C96 Pistol Assembly Drawing and Parts List